 - This type of visa can apply only outside Thailand, in your home country need to provide a certificate of employment or a document if you are a self/employed

 - Proof of address, and for non-residents a photocopy of residence permit

 - A confirmed reservation of the hotels for the first stay

 - The last six-month bank statement with a credit balance of 5000 US$ for each month and 7000 for a family

-Some embassy could request your flight itineraries but bus or train travel is acceptable
+Some embassy could request your flight itineraries but a bus or train travel is acceptable

 Embassy officials at the discretion to request additional documents and may reject a visa application.
 The requirements are also different depending on age and nationality.